trudramukerji14/SentenceTransformer_MTL/README.md

 ```

 ## How to Run Demo Locally
 One can run the .py file in the notebook subfolder as follows.
+This is not recommended since the current .py file is a conversion of the the previous .ipynb
 ```
 python sentencetransformer_multitask.py
 ```